gamendegamer321/Lethal-Admin/README.md

 ## Furniture lock (Host can only move furniture)

 When you have the furniture lock enabled, only the host will be able to move furnitre (like the bunkbeds and filing cabinets) around and place them into storage.
 However it is still possible for other players to take items back out of storage.

+**Whitelisted players will still be able to move furniture, even if the furniture lock is enabled!**

 ## Actions